Brightsky2394/CustomERC20TOKEN/README.md

 ### CustomToken.sol

-- This contract import the ERC20 contract from openzepplin
+- This contract import the ERC20 contract from openzeppelin
 - It allow owner to mint any amount of token to any specified address
 - No other user can interact or have access to the mint function
 - Other token holder/user can burn any amount of token to themselves